-An ad click is when a user clicks (on desktop) or taps (mobile and tablet) on part of a digital advertisement, be it the image/creative or a text URL.
-In most cases, once clicked, the browser or app will take the user away from the page they are on to another site - typically the advertiser or campaign landing page.
+An ad click is when a user clicks/taps on part of a digital advertisement, be it the image/creative or a text URL.
+In most cases, once clicked, the browser or app will take the user away from the page they are on to another site - typically the advertiser or the campaign landing page.

-Once clicked, the page will communicate with the adserver that is tracking the activity and record one click against the ad placement for the campaign.
+Once clicked, the page will communicate with the adserver that is tracking the activity and record one click against the ad placement.

-If the campaign KPI is clicks or CTR, you should factor in the quality of traffic you are driving by using site analytics tools to determine length of session and bounce rate, just in case you are driving a lot of accidental clicks.
+If the campaign KPI is clicks or CTR, you should factor in the quality of traffic you are driving by using site analytics tools to determine the session length and bounce rate, just in case you are driving a lot of accidental clicks.

-If it is a rich media display ad, the ad may feature interactive elements to it such as navigation buttons or video controls, for example.
-Clicks within these units are not technically counted as a click - as they do not click-out to a different URL - but counted as an engagement.
+If it is a rich media display ad, the ad may feature interactive elements, such as navigation buttons or video controls, for example.
+Clicks within these units are not technically counted as a click - as they do not click out to a different URL - but counted as an engagement.